miguelgr/image-describer/README.md

 - Distributed Queue System - Message Broker: **Redis**

+    :note: Configure `redis_max_connections` since by default there is no limit.

 - Worker Service: **Celery**

   Integration with Django is standard and pretty straight forward.
 Heartbeats, multiprocessing/concurrency, prefetching.n